 Universal Access to early childhood education ensures that every child can participate in a quality preschool program in the year before school.
 Programs are to be delivered by a qualified early childhood teacher for 15 hours per week or 600 hours per year, with a focus on Aboriginal, vulnerable or disadvantaged children.

-The Leading and operating department preschool guidelines (PDF 4.5MB - staff only) support the leadership, and operations of department preschools.
+The Leading and operating department preschool guidelines (DOCX 29MB) support the leadership and operations of department preschools.
 They:

-- assist schools to clarify the requirements of the National Quality Framework
+- assist NSW public schools to clarify the requirements of the National Quality Framework

 - provide guidance and advice for preschools